faranalytics/streams-logger/README.md

 }
 ```

-Similarly a `Connector` can be constructed in-place using the `Connector` constructor.
+Similarly a `Connector` can be constructed using the `Connector` constructor.
 In this example a `Connector` is made from a `net.Socket`, which is a `stream.Duplex` stream.

 ```ts
 const echoServer = new Connector<Buffer, Buffer>(net.createConnector(3000, '127.0.0.1'));